alichtman/i-made-this/README.md

 Additionally, she had replaced every instance of `shallow-backup` with a cheeky new name, `keepsies`, and swapped in a new ASCII splash graphic.
 (Hey there, [@gretzky](https://github.com/gretzky), how's it goin'?)

+She then reuploaded my project under a different name onto her personal github profile, hosting my work under her name.

+**tl;dr**

-I wrote this script to satirize how commonplace it's become (in my opinion) for developers of all skill levels to steal code from others without attributing it to the real author.
+In short, I wrote this script to satirize how commonplace it's become (in my opinion) for developers of all skill levels to steal code from others without attributing it to the real author.

 ## License(d)
 ---